The aim of the scheme is to support internationally competitive independent investigators to:

 This fellowship scheme provides a competitive salary, giving you the chance to concentrate fully on your research, training and development.
 You may:

-- spend up to six hours a week (pro-rated for part-time fellowships) on other commitments such as teaching, demonstrating, other funded projects
+- spend up to six hours a week (pro-rated for part-time fellowships) on other commitments such as teaching, demonstrating, or other funded projects

 - undertake up to two clinical sessions a week.